HarishAtGitHub/rabbitmq-message-parser-in-python/README.md

 equests' consumer and so it reaches the 'rejects' queue.
 Then a consumer picks it up from there processes it.
 But this time it fails again here, so it is sent to a place decided by the user.

+Now to see how it works open a new screen session and tail the logs

+    tail -f logs/**.log

-Try with the following commands
+Now try with the following commands

     python publisher.py s123
     python publisher.py fp123
     python publisher.py fo123

-Tail the logs and see the output.
+You will get to know what exactly happens, from the logs.

 # FUTURE PLANS: